Is Your Home Ready for a Family?

 Do you have enough rooms?

 For the first couple of years that your child lives with you, they will most likely be sleeping in a cot in your room.
 Once they are old enough, you’ll want to give them some privacy and furnish a room for them.
 If you have more than a single child, then you’re going to need even more space and perhaps more than a single extra room.
-If you currently don’t have enough rooms, then a service like Enness Bridging Finance could help you gather enough money for a home extension, improvement, or even a new home.
+If you currently don’t have enough rooms, then considering a loan or remortgage could help you gather enough money for a home extension, improvement, or even a new home.

 Furnishing a nursery